 - Certificate of Live Birth vs. Birth Certificate

-- How long does it take to get the physical copy of your child’s birth certificate
+- When will you get the physical copy of your child’s Birth Certificate

 At this moment, the U.S. Standard Certificate of Live Birth looks like an application.
 The information required by the application includes full name, time and date of birth, the place of birth, and information about the parents of the child.

 There’s an important difference between the birth certificate and the certificate of live birth.
 The Certificate of Live Birth is an unofficial draft that indicates when a mother gives birth to a child.
 When the information about a newborn’s is complete, this will be sent to the Office of Vital Records or state register to created the official birth certificate.
 The hospital usually assists the mother or parents with the forms and sometimes it will send the paperwork directly.

 Now that we have established how important a birth certificate for a baby is, we’re going to address how to get one for your newborn.
 Regardless of whether your child is scheduled to be born on a specific date or you are surprised with an unexpected delivery, you should carry your personal identification in order to register your child’s birth.

 Usually, if you give birth at a hospital, they will provide you with the necessary forms before you are discharge to go home.
 Most often, a nurse or midwife will offer her assistance in completing the baby’s birth certificate form.
 If you have programed the birth at home or in a birthing center, a midwife generally has the required forms on hand.

 You must complete the certificate of live birth and the birth certificate application.
 Note that most hospitals are required to register a birth within five to ten days after a baby is born.
 Following this registration, it can take up to 30 days on average for the birth to be fully registered with the local department of vital records.